uselagoon/lagoon/docs/using_lagoon/active_standby.md

 A task is created in the current active environment `tasks` tab when a switch event is triggered, you can check the status of the switch here.

-Using the `remoteId` from the `deployActiveStandby` mutation, we can also check the status of the task.
+Using the `remoteId` from the `switchActiveStandby` mutation, we can also check the status of the task.
 ```
 query getTask {
   taskByRemoteId(id: "<remoteId>") {